-The Company's functional and presentation currency is the Canadian dollar which is also the functional currency of its subsidiaries.
+Items included in the financial statements of each of the Company's subsidiaries are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
 Transactions in foreign currencies are translated to Canadian dollars at exchange rates at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are translated to Canadian dollars at the period end exchange rate.
 Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are translated to the functional currency at the exchange rate at the date that the fair value was determined.
 Foreign currency differences arising on translation are recognized in profit or loss.